 An experienced attorney will be able to reconstruct the way your accident occurred and determine who could potentially be held liable for your losses.
 These kinds of claims are subject to Georgia’s statute of limitations on tort actions, so it is extremely important for victims to retain counsel as soon as possible.

 Contact a Brooks personal injury attorney for a free consultation

 Individuals who are injured in accidents caused by faults may incur significant medical expenses and lose income from being unable to work.
 These and other noneconomic losses can often be compensated through a Georgia personal injury lawsuit.
 Our Brooks auto accident lawyers are dedicated to helping people injured in wrecks caused by negligence recover for their injuries.
-To schedule a free consultation with one of our attorneys, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our attorneys, call Shane Smith Law today at (770) 487-8999.